UCL-ECHILD/phenotype-code-lists/README.md

 # Phenotype code lists

+*13 March 2025*

-This repository hosts the *.csv files, R scripts and Stata do files that constitute the [ECHILD](https://www.echild.ac.uk/) Phenotype Code List Repository.
-View the [Repository website](https://code.echild.ac.uk/) to find out more and for documentation of each code list.
+This is repository is now archived and read only.
+Until this date, it hosted the *.csv files, R scripts and Stata do files for the [ECHILD Phenotype Code List Repository](https://code.echild.ac.uk/).
+The scripts and code list files are now hosted on the [repo that hosts the website](https://github.com/UCL-ECHILD/code.echild.ac.uk-website).
+This repository is no longer updated.
+For queries, please contact [Matthew Jay](https://profiles.ucl.ac.uk/60536-matthew-jay).